|This article refers to permanent impairments in North Carolina.

 Oftentimes, insurance companies will send injured workers to doctors they prefer.
 We’ve seen over and over that sometimes these doctors may clear our clients to go back to their jobs before they feel ready.

 If you don’t feel you are medically ready to return to your job, contact us immediately.
 We may be able to help you get another doctor’s opinion.

-Maximum Medical Improvement or MMI
+What Is Maximum Medical Improvement (MMI)?

 If you don’t agree with this rating, or you don’t feel medically ready to return to your job, we can help you take the necessary steps to try to get a second opinion with a doctor you choose.
 Not necessarily one the insurance company chooses!

-|NC Compensation for Permanent Partial Impairment
+|NC Compensation for a Permanent Impairment

 If your workers’ comp claim has been approved, you are likely entitled to receive this payment for permanent impairment even if you are able to go back to work and even if you don’t have any reduction to your wages.
-This is a partial settlement that is made in a lump sum, usually when the injured worker goes back to work for the same employer earning the same wages as before the injury.
+This partial workers’ compensation settlement is made in a lump sum, usually when the injured worker goes back to work for the same employer earning the same wages as before the injury.
 Under this kind of partial settlement, the injured worker retains the right to request additional medical treatment for another two years.